ctrlaltwill/Ankipedia/README.md

 ### How it Works
 When reviewing cards, this addon:
-1. Scans any fields with the class 'Ankipedia'
+1. Scans any fields with the class 'ankipedia'
-3. Queries Wikipedia for definitions of those terms
+3. Queries Wikipedia for definitions of terms within fields with that class
 4. Adds interactive tooltips that show the Wikipedia summary and image of those terms hovering
 5. Saves results in a cache to avoid repeated API calls